deepakness/optisharp/CONTRIBUTING.md

-# Contributing to OptiSharp
+# Contributing to optisharp

-Thank you for considering contributing to OptiSharp!
+Thank you for considering contributing to optisharp!
 This document outlines the process for contributing to this project.

 ## Code of Conduct